 Garden class at Kermit Pk-8, 2019.

 To help fulfill the vision of holistic education, Big Laurel's Director and AmeriCorps members, live onsite and serve in the greater community as teaching assistants, youth mentors, environmental educators, and community organizers.
-Through weekly addiction recovery sessions at Serenity Point and creative lessons in agriculture and gardening at Kermit Pk-8, we not only share tangible skills, but also work to help others regain confidence in their abilities to learn and succeed
+Through community outreach with Friends of the Tug Fork, Kermit Pk-8 school garden, and ABLE Families After School, we not only educate individuals, but also strengthen communities.